Bonobo – Animal Magic

 Not that there was any singing though.
 In the early days, vocals were little snippets that came from the sampler, more ornament than serious contribution.
 Interestingly, most of these elements were on the list of more or less all of the downtempo producers of the time, Green was just that much more talented and had that much more substance.

-Probably that’s because contrary to other folks he is able to let samples of instruments not smell like samples, they remain instruments, even when they are looped into arpeggios as the guitar in “Kota” or the sitar in “Terrapin”.
-He never picks a cheesy sound and he always knows how to stay organic in its use – and the result is always a good piece of music rather than a cleverly constructed track.
+Probably that’s because contrary to other folks he is able to let samples not smell like samples, they remain instruments, even when they are looped into arpeggios as the guitar in “Kota” or the sitar in “Terrapin”.
+He never picks a cheesy sound and he always knows how to stay organic in its use — and the result is always a good piece of music rather than a cleverly constructed track.

 It’s an album full of good ideas, sometimes waltzing along as in “Shadowtricks”, sometimes gently rumbling through variations of Hip Hop as in “Gypsy” or “Sugar Rhyme”, and sometimes just floating high above downtempo cliches as in “Sleepy Seven”.
 On a different part of the musical map, Green is a master of the same trick Jason Swinscoe perfected with his Cinematic Orchestra, where everything passes through samplers and still sounds like the product of truly talented musicians.

 And it’s not all strictly downtempo.
-“Silver” is almost a class of its own, driving forward without ever breaking into a sweat, propelled by a drum pattern that is pure genius.
+“Silver” is a class of its own, driving forward without ever breaking into a sweat, propelled by a drum pattern that is pure genius.
 I remember when I first payed this in my favorite bar and the owner’s head immediately turned towards me, asking what I was playing.
-Luckily he spends more than the usual three and a half to four minutes and gives us a couple of wistful breaks.
+Luckily the artist spends more than the usual three and a half to four minutes and gives us a couple of wistful breaks.

 Release for review: